The Bankrate promise

 Are my belongings insured like my bank account?

-The Federal Deposit Insurance Corp., for example, protects only the money in FDIC-insured checking, savings, CDs and money market accounts.
+The Federal Deposit Insurance Corp.
+(FDIC), for example, protects only the money in FDIC-insured checking, money market and savings accounts, and certificates of deposit.
 Furthermore, there are no federal laws stating that customers must receive any form of payment when an item is damaged or stolen.

-Consider adding a special policy to your home or contents insurance policy to cover valuable items.
+Consider adding a special policy to your home insurance policy or contents insurance policy to cover valuable items.
 Whether it’s your diamond tiara or a collection of rare magazines, your home insurance agent can write a separate policy, called a rider.

 A personal articles floater can be added to your homeowners or renters insurance policy, McGuinn says.
 Another option is finding a company that specializes in providing policies for safe deposit box contents.